-In order to quickly reproduce and fix errors, it is often helpful to send additional application-specific diagnostic data to Bugsnag.
+In order to quickly reproduce and fix errors, it is often helpful to send additional application-specific diagnostic “metadata” to your BugSnag dashboard to provide a rich context that is also available for searching and filtering.

 // Add additional diagnostic information